cvqnguyen/formula_1_exploration/README.md

   <img src="https://github.com/cvqnguyen/formula_1_exploration/blob/master/images/jointplot.png">
 </p>

-A heatmap was created to show the density of finsihing positions in terms of starting positions('grid')
+A heatmap was created to show the density of finsihing positions in terms of starting positions('grid').

 ![](images/vioplot.png)

-There seems to be a slight positive correlation for the starting position and the finishing position
+There seems to be a slight positive correlation for the starting position and the finishing position.

 ![](images/Finishesbytopten.png)